-Even though survival rates for HIV or AIDS have improved over the years, some life insurance companies still consider them as high risk and may deny your application.
-We know of a few life insurance companies that look favorably to HIV patients, and those are the companies that you need to apply to.
+Even though survival rates for HIV or AIDS have improved over the years, some life insurance companies still consider them high-risk and may deny your application.
+We know of a few life insurance companies that look favorably to HIV patients, which are the companies you need to apply to.

 #9.
 Oxygen Use

 Every single life insurance company will inquire about oxygen use.
-There is only one scenario where you can secure life insurance with the use of oxygen.
+There is only one scenario where you can secure life insurance using oxygen.
 That one exemption is sleep apnea.
-If you use oxygen other than for sleep apnea, your life insurance application will be declined.
+If you use oxygen for sleep apnea, your life insurance application will be declined.
 Oxygen use is considered an uninsurable condition, and the only option for life insurance coverage is by taking a guaranteed issue life insurance.

 #10.
 Need assistance with Activities of Daily Living

 Activities of daily living are classified as eating, bathing, dressing, toileting, and transferring.
 If you need assistance with these, you will be automatically declined for traditional life insurance.
-Almost every life insurance company will not issue coverage to anyone who needs help with their ADLs.
+Almost every life insurance company will not issue coverage to anyone needing ADLs help.
 You will need to buy guaranteed issue life insurance if you need life insurance coverage if this applies to you.

 #11.
 Positive Alcohol Marker

 Having a few drinks will not create a positive alcohol marker.
-A positive alcohol marker is a red flag for life insurance because it is indicative of elevated liver functions from alcoholism.
+A positive alcohol marker is a red flag for life insurance because it indicates elevated liver functions from alcoholism.
 A positive alcohol marker is the easiest way to receive a life insurance rejection.
-Alcohol abuse can damage health and has the potential to make the applicant engage in life-threatening activities.
+Alcohol abuse can damage health and potentially make the applicant engage in life-threatening activities.

 You may need to delay your application until you entirely stop drinking and remain sober for some time before applying.